VarGoDent/OEMOF---Energy-Management/examples/solph/nodes_from_csv/renpass_gis_documentation.rst

 Introduction
 ============

 renpassG!S is developed and maintained at the Center for Sustainable Energy Systems (Zentrum für nachhaltige Energysysteme (ZNES)) in Flensburg.
-The application is closely linked to the Open-Energy-Modeling-Framework.
-An energy system represented as a bipartite graph of
+The application is closely linked to the Open-Energy-Modeling-Framework (oemof). renpassG!S, an application of the broad functionality of oemof provides easy-to-understand energy system scenarios for Europe in a CSV format, optimizing the power plant dispatch for minimum cost and exports results of the optimization process.

-Energy system scenarios are defined using two CSV files.

-variable cost fix cost
-planning perspective
-minimizing cost

 Scenario Data
 =============

+Based on the NEP 2014 scenario sources of parameters of other scenarios are only included if parameters have changed.

-Status Quo 2014
+NEP 2014
 ---------------

 Regions